Chymezy/Demzy_App/README.md

-This repo contains all ALX_SE program resources and practice projects
+This a personal repo where I track all weekly learning resources provided by ALX and update and merge it with the main branch every weekend.